frePPLe/frepple/doc/model-reference/parameters.rst

 ============================ =======================================================================
 Parameter                    Description
 ============================ =======================================================================
-allowsplits                  | When set to true (default value), a sales order or forecast is
+allowsplits                  | When set to true, a sales order or forecast is
                                allowed to be planned in multiple manufacturing orders.
 An order of eg 100 pieces can be planned with 2 manufacturing of 50 pieces.
-                             | When the parameter is set to false, this splitting is disabled.
+                             | When the parameter is set to false (default value), this splitting is disabled.
 This
                                will result in a plan with less manufacturing orders.
 The plan generation will be considerably faster, but can have additional delivery delays of the customer orders and forecasts. currentdate                  | Current date of the plan, preferred format is YYYY-MM-DD HH:MM:SS but most known formats to represent a date and/or time are accepted.
                              | When the parameter is set to "today", we use today 00:00 / midnight
                                as the currrent date.
                              | When the parameter is set to "now", we use the system time as current date.
                              | If the parameter is missing, empty or has an uncognized format, the system
                                time is also used as current date. currency                     | Currency symbol.
                              | This parameter may be only set on the default database and will be